Firmsconsulting

 Using a financial calculator is a skill, similar to typing.
 You just need to know which steps to take and then you need to practice to the point when you feel comfortable with using a calculator.

-In all explanations with a financial calculator we will be using a HP 10bll.
+In all explanations with a financial calculator we will be using an HP 10bll.
 Other financial calculators are similar, yet we find it easier to work with the HP.
 Most text books use HP calculators when providing guidance on using a financial calculator, so if you have a different calculator you may need to spend more time learning slightly different calculation steps.
 Before investing further time, it may be wise to get a universally used calculator.

 Before using a financial calculator to make specific calculations such as calculating NPV or IRR, it is important to make sure that you: